boostorg/redis/README.md

 * This works but is unnecessary.
-Unless the user has set `aedis::resp3::request::config::coalesce` to `false`, and he shouldn't, the connection will automatically merge the individual requests into a single payload anyway.
+Unless the user has set `aedis::resp3::request::config::coalesce` to `false`, and he usually shouldn't, the connection will automatically merge the individual requests into a single payload anyway.

 <a name="requests"></a>
 ## Requests